hendrikdreyer/hendrikdreyer.github.io/experience.md

 	This task involved dev-ops work where you had to get your hands dirty in a lot of Linux bash scripting.
 	After two rounds of re-structuring I was moved onto the Verification and Validation team (V&V), where I had the privilege to write a copious number of test documents (not that much fun).
-	However, it gave me a thorough understanding of the system and it assisted me in executing various systems test, which was required to get the system to higher operational levels.
+	However, it gave me a thorough understanding of the system and it assisted me in executing various systems tests, which was required to get the system to higher operational levels.
 	After another couple of re-structuring moves (yes, this project was under pressure from day one and no, it did not turn a profit – at least not at that stage),